Eriksholm: The Stolen Dream: Synopsis

 Alva's gang informs them that Herman has been captured and sent to the remote island of Baron Patrick Dahl, who owns a large agricultural and slave trading business in Eriksholm.
-Hanna enlists her friend, an ex-smuggler named Sebastian, and they infiltrate the Baron's island.
+Hanna enlists Sebastian, her friend and an ex-smuggler, and they infiltrate the Baron's island.
 However, security is suddenly tightened up due to the arrival of Colonel Viktor Lindh from the Pan Oceanic Company.
-Eavesdropping on the conversation between the Colonel and the Baron, they learn Lindh has come for Herman, and he threatens the Baron to comply or else Eriksholm's powerful and shadowy Mayor Hansen would come to get Herman himself.
+Eavesdropping on the conversation between the Colonel and the Baron, they learn Lindh has come for Herman, and he threatens the Baron to comply or else Eriksholm's powerful and shadowy Mayor Hansen would come to get Herman himself, stating that Herman stole something of value from Hansen.
 Hanna and Alva reach Herman's prison cell and reunite, but are discovered by a guard, and Herman is fatally stabbed in the struggle.
 Hanna and Alva escape the Baron's island, and the Baron is executed by Hansen for his failure.
 Overcome with grief, Hanna swears revenge on Hansen.

-Hanna believes Herman hid what he stole at Evergreen South train station.
-The group sneaks through the upper class Willowbrook district and reach the siblings' secret hideout at the train station, finding Herman's bag.
+Hanna believes Herman hid what he stole at the siblings' secret hideout at Evergreen South train station.
+The group sneaks through the upper class Willowbrook district and reach the hideout, finding Herman's bag.
 Colonel Lindh appears and tries to convince Hanna that he is her ally; however, Hanna brushes it off and leaves.
 Taking Herman's bag to Alva's safehouse, they discover that Herman stole a box containing a cure for the Heartpox, which he had used to save Hanna.
 Alva intends to sell the cure to Elizabeth Quist, a shipping baroness of Eriksholm and adversary of the Mayor, to benefit the downtrodden people of Cutter's Hill, while Hanna wants to get Quist to talk about the conspiracy involving Herman and the cure.
 The trio infiltrate Quist's compound and confront Quist in her mansion.
-Quist admits that the Heartpox medicine is for her sick nephew, and Hansen has been using the cure to blackmail Quist to get her majority vote in the council of Eriksholm so he can remain mayor in the next election.
+Quist admits that the Heartpox medicine was intended for her sick nephew, and Hansen has been using the cure to blackmail Quist to get her majority vote in the council of Eriksholm so he can remain mayor in the next election.
 Hanna gives Quist the cure in exchange for a large sum of money to Alva and passage for Hanna to the Baron's state funeral.
 As Hanna is about to assassinate the Mayor with a poison dart at the funeral, Colonel Lindh arrives and attempts to arrest Hansen for bribery and blackmail, as well as high treason for secretly dealing with the Sakhin.
-Hansen reveals that he plans for Eriksholm to secede from Rosmark, and his guards force the Colonel to leave, while Hanna attempts to come out for the kill, only to be subdued and captured.
+Hansen reveals that he plans for Eriksholm to secede from Rosmark, and his guards force the Colonel to leave.
+Hanna attempts to come out for the kill, only to be subdued and captured.